 by Dick Golembiewski

 In 1952, the FCC lifted its "freeze" on new TV licenses.
-Milwaukee had originally received channels 3, 10 and 12.
-With the lifting of the freeze, Milwaukee received channel 4 instead of channel 3.
-That was assigned to WTMJ-TV, which had gone on the air in 1947.
-In addition, the FCC designated certain frequencies as "non-commercial/educational".
-Channel 10 was assigned for that purpose.
-The Hearst Corp., had applied for the frequency prior to the freeze, and started a lengthy court battle over the FCC's educational channel assignments.
-In addition, it petitioned (with some help from Wisconsin senator Joseph McCarthy) the FCC to assign another VHF frequency to the area ... channel 6.
+In the 1945 allocation table -- in effect at the time of the freeze in 1948 -- Milwaukee had channels 3, 6, 8, and 10, but the new table that accompanied the lifting of the freeze allocated channels 4, 10 and 12 instead.
+Channel 4 was assigned to WTMJ-TV, which had gone on the air in 1947 on channel 3, and the FCC designated channel 10 as "non-commercial educational".
+The Hearst Corporation had applied for that channel prior to the freeze and started a lengthy court battle over the FCC's educational channel assignments.
+In addition, it unsuccessfully petitioned (with some help from Wisconsin senator Joseph McCarthy) the FCC to reassign channel 6 to the area, apparently as a backup plan.

 In addition to the educational assignments, the FCC also provided for an intermixture of new UHF stations with VHF in the same cities.
 Therein was a problem.
 UHF was not anywhere near as desirable as VHF.
 Most TV's already manufactured weren't capable of receiving a UHF signal.
 A converter (either an internal "strip" or and set-top box) was required.
 UHF was also more directional that VHF, meaning that set owners had to be more careful about pointing their antennas at the transmitter.
 (Congress did not require that all TV sets be capable of receiving a UHF signal until 1964!)